Le programme de la formation

 Notes on the course: www.ceremade.dauphine.fr/~cardaliaguet/Enseignement.html

-Variational problems and optimal transport in economy
+- Variational problems and optimal transport

-Variational problems and optimal transport in economy
+Variational problems and optimal transport

 Ects : 6